Grand Prix 2: Development

 The game was developed by Geoff Crammond as a follow-up to 1991's Formula One Grand Prix (which was known as World Circuit in the US).
 In a time when the gaming industry had become dominated by development teams, it was a rare instance of an essentially one-man-project.

 It was the first serious racing simulation programmed with all three axes in it—i.e. the ability for vehicles to get airborne in the game (1990's Stunts and Stunt Driver featured this ability, but were not racing simulations of a series).
 However, GP2 lacked the feature of having a car flip over entirely, which was not seen in hardcore racing simulations.
 In some cases, the game would crash if the car was about to overturn.
 Microsoft's Monster Truck Madness (1996), simulating monster truck racing, may have been the first to have that feature.

 It had more extensive physics and included image mapping over the 3D model of the car to show vehicle liveries, a feature that emerged in racing simulations with Papyrus Design Group's 1993 IndyCar Racing.

+In December 2025, the current incarnation of MicroProse acquired the rights to the Grand Prix franchise.
+It announced plans to rerelease all four games, including Grand Prix 2, on Steam with original developer Geoff Crammond.
+Due to the Formula One license being held by Electronic Arts, the game will be rebranded as Geoff Crammond Racing 2 and include fictional sponsors and names.
+However, Steam Workshop support will be included upon launch.